-The present article has been prepared within emerging field that can be denoted as 'History of Globalization'.
+The present article has been prepared within an emerging field that can be denoted as 'History of Globalization'.
 This aspect of Globalization Studies deals with the historical dimension of globalization.
 Its main goal is to analyze processes and scales of global integration in historical perspective, starting with the Agrarian Revolution.
-Those integration processes (depending on the viewpoint of a particular researcher) may be regarded as preparatory stages of globalization, or as its initial phases.
-There is already a number of studies on the subject (see, e.g., Foreman-Peck 1998; Held et al. 1999; O'Rourke and Williamson 1999; Hopkins 2002, 2003; Sharp 2008; Lewis and Moore 2009, etc.), however, many points still need further research, clarification, and new interpretation.
+Those integration processes (depending on the position of a particular researcher) may be regarded as preparatory stages of globalization, or as its initial phases.
+There are already quite a few studies on this subject (see, e.g., Foreman-Peck 1998; Held et al. 1999; O'Rourke and Williamson 1999; Hopkins 2002, 2003; Sharp 2008; Lewis and Moore 2009 etc.), however, there are still many points that need further research, clarification, and new interpretation.

-Most students of globalization do not doubt that its origins can be traced more or less deep in history, though there are rather diverse views as regards the exact starting point.2 Yet, it is clear that it is very productive to search for the origins of globalization in the depths of history.
+Most students of globalization do not doubt that its origins are to be traced more or less deep in history, though there are rather diverse views as regards the exact starting point.
+Yet, it is clear that it is very productive to search for the origins of globalization in the depths of history.
 It is no coincidence at all that the growing interest in globalization has promoted interest in the trend often denoted as 'historical dimension of globalization'.
-Among such new fields one can mention Global History whose heart and novelty, according to Bruce Mazlish and Akira Iriye (Mazlish and Iriye 2005: 19), is history of globalization.
-We contend that in a certain sense almost the whole World History can be regarded as a history of advancement toward the increasing size of social systems, their integration, and globalization in general.
-Hereby, in history and sociology the investigation is broadening with respect to the historical development of globalization processes (see Grinin 2012a; Korotayev 2007, 2008; Grinin and Korotayev 2009a, 2009b, 2012).
+Among such movements it is most worth noting Global History whose heart and novelty, according to Bruce Mazlish and Akira Iriye (Mazlish and Iriye 2005: 19), is history of

-Of course, this number would be a bit smaller if the high estimate of 50 million for the pre-Columbian Americas holds true.
+$^{1}$ Of course, this number would be a bit lower if high estimate of 50 million for the pre-Columbian Americas holds true.